The Board Charter is a charter of the Board of Directors of Paragon Globe Berhad

-- The oversight of the whistleblowing functions is under the purview of the Risk Management Committee who shall ensure that all reported violations are properly investigated.
-The Risk Management Committee is also responsible for reviewing the effectiveness of the actions taken in response to all concerns raised.
+- The oversight of the whistleblowing functions is under the purview of the Audit Committee who shall ensure that all reported violations are properly investigated.
+The Audit Committee is also responsible for reviewing the effectiveness of the actions taken in response to all concerns raised.

 - The Company aims to present a clear and balanced assessment of the Company’s financial position and prospects for its financial statements and quarterly announcements to the shareholders, including other price sensitive public reports and reports submitted to regulators.